How Pele's visit reshaped Nigerian football

 "The Nigeria Football Association wanted a guarantee that the Mid-Western government would provide some money to facilitate their movement from Lagos to Benin," Ofugere continued.

 "Ogbemudia called an emergency meeting to raise funds.
-Before long we were ready to meet all the conditions."
+Before long, we were ready to meet all the conditions."

 'My first tackle on him was a robust one'